kentcdodds/brisa/docs/building-your-application/data-management/server-actions.md

 ### Using the store

 You can use the store to transfer data from the client to the server.
-This is useful when you need to send data that is not in a form or in a link.
+This is useful when you need to send data that is not in a form.

 ```tsx
 export default function ServerComponent({}, { store }) {